pb866/filehandling/README.md

 where n and m are the number of line numbers to be excluded at the beginning end of the file, respectively.

+To test the existance of a file use

+    test_file(ifile::AbstractString; dir::AbstractString="./")

+where `ifile` is the file name.
+A folder path (relative or absolute) can either be defined directly in the file name or by the keyword argument `dir`.
+The function asks for user input in case of non-existent files.

 To read the contents of TUV 5.2 output files use